BitBasis

 0000 (0)

-Shift bits on positions together.
+Shift bits on positions

-hypercubic(A::Array) -> Array
+— Method.hypercubic(A::Array) -> Array

 get the hypercubic representation for an array.

-indices_with(n::Int, locs::Vector{Int}, vals::Vector{Int}) -> Vector{Int}
+— Method.indices_with(n::Int, locs::Vector{Int}, vals::Vector{Int}) -> Vector{Int}

-Return indices with specific positions locs with value vals in a hilbert space of n qubits.
+Return indices with specific positions locs

-Inverse the order of given vector/matrix X.
+Inverse the order of given vector/matrix X

-ismatch(index::Integer, mask::Integer, target::Integer) -> Bool
+— Method.ismatch(index::Integer, mask::Integer, target::Integer) -> Bool

-Return true if bits at positions masked by mask equal to 1 are equal to target.
+if bits at positions masked by mask

 Example